tus/TUSKit/README.md

 ## Upload id's

 By starting an upload you will receive an id.
-This id is passed to you to the `TUSClientDelegate` for reference.
+These id's are also passed to you via if you implement the `TUSClientDelegate`.
-You can use this id to identify which files are finished or failed.
+You can use these id's to identify which files are finished or failed.
 You can also delete these files on failure if you want.
+You can also use these id's to retry a failed upload.

+Note that `TUSClient` will automatically retry an upload a few times, but will eventually give up, after which it will report an error.
+At a later moment you can call the `retry` method and try again.

+*Note that calling `retry` before an upload is fniished, will cause indefined behavior.*

 ## Parallelism